kmnrm/devman_taskcheck_tgbot/README.md

 ### Set your Heroku app

 These are the instructions for activating your bot via Heroku app.
-If you want to run the script without creating an app on Heriku, scroll to the [Running the script](#using-this-bot) section.
+If you want to run the script without creating an app on Heriku, go to [Running the script](#running-the-script) section.

 1. Clone this repository to your [GitHub](https://github.com/) repositories.